 Small area covered by overhead portion

-For a small pergola, this triangular option from Backyard Discovery is pricey, but the extra features make it worth the splurge.
+This triangular option from Backyard Discovery is pricey for a small pergola, but the extra features make it worth the splurge.
 It includes seating for six adults, slat details on the top, decorative panels on the sides, removable Sunbrella cushions, and a square table.
 It's the perfect piece of furniture for creating a cozy nook in your backyard or outdoor space.

 Best Vinyl: Vita Camelot 12 ft. x 12 ft.
 Louvered Pergola